Down By The Racetrack EP

 (2013, Guided by Voices Inc.)

 The first EP release of the classic lineup reunion, and first release of a busy early 2013 release schedule, GBV reach back in the scrap pile of ideas to release this nostalgic sounding EP, circa '93-'94.
 The EP has a complete throw-away, off-time, out of tune feel similar to that of The Clown Prince Of The Menthol Trailer, or say Get Out Of My Stations.
 Some of these tracks work, some don't.
 Very ramshackle and unstable, which can make it a fun listen.
 This particular EP can leave you recalling all the reasons why so many fell in love with the band in the first place.
-On the other hand, some moments do feel a little forced.
-This throwback slab of wax is harmless fun, but short of essential.
+On the other hand, some moments feel flat out forced.
+This throwback slab of wax is harmless fun if you're willing to drop a few bucks, but ultimately short of essential.

 Travels Faster Through Thin Hair- 3 Pollard sounds like he's singing into an aluminum can, while dual acoustics ring out in early GBV slapped together fashion.
 Thin melody travels through "thin hair" I guess.
 Get's more comfortable with repeated listens.